section-engineering-education/engineering-education/articles/getting-started-with-container-as-a-service/index.md

 published: true
 url: /engineering-education/getting-started-with-container-as-a-service/
 title: Getting started with Container as a Service
-description: This article will cover the evolution of container technology into a container as a service model, the essence of CaaS to developers, and the building blocks of Container as a Service.
+description: This article will cover the evolution of container technology into a container as a service model, the essence of CaaS to developers, and the building blocks of container as a service.
 At the end of the article, the reader will learn how to work with available CaaS tools.
 author: elly-omondi
 date: 2021-05-04T00:00:00-23:00
 topics: [Containers]